Table of Contents

-The tea plant produces beautiful white flowers that make a spectacle when it blooms.
-This makes the tea plant a practical choice to grow in your garden – they not only taste good, but they look good as well!
+The green tea plant produces beautiful white flowers that make a spectacle when it blooms.
+This makes the green tea plant a practical choice to grow in your garden – they not only taste good, but they look good as well!

 If you are not in a tropical climate, you can still grow them as a houseplant.
 If you are serious about growing tea in your home, here are some tips to remember on how to grow your own green tea garden.